DavidNael/FCAI-Connect-Four/README.md

 - **Intelligent AI**: The AI player utilizes the minmax algorithm to make intelligent moves.
 It analyzes the game board and predicts the best possible moves to maximize its chances of winning.

 - **Interactive Interface**: The game provides a user-friendly interface.
-The board is displayed visually, and the players can easily select their moves by entering column numbers.
+The board is displayed visually, and the players can easily select their moves by clicking on the desired column.

 ## Getting Started